dez4s/odin-recipes/README.md

 Retrospective:

-- Created a "Receipts" website with three webpages containing different foods.
+- Created a "Recipes" website with three webpages containing different foods.
 Added images, steps and instructions to each page and finally linked them to the main page.
 - Use git add and git commit more often to be safe